spacemeshos/docs/docs/start/smesher/equivocation.md

 1. Copy the files to the new location (see previous section)
 1. **Double-check that the old miner was shut down.** Check again one more time to make sure.
 If you get this part wrong, you risk permanently disqualifying the miner identity for equivalence and invalidation of the PoST data.
-1. Make sure the `identity.key` file is intact in the new location.
-Compare it to the `identity.key` file in the old location and make sure the contents are the same.
-Delete the old `identity.key` file, or at the very least, rename it or move it to ensure that you don't accidentally run the same identity again on the old system.
+1. Make sure the `local.key` file is intact in the new location.
+Compare it to the `local.key` file in the old location and make sure the contents are the same.
+Delete the old `local.key` file, or at the very least, rename it or move it to ensure that you don't accidentally run the same identity again on the old system.
 1. Start the miner in the new location.
 Make sure that you specify the correct `smeshing-opts-datadir` in the config, and make sure that the other `smeshing-opts` are the same as they were in the old system, and that they match the